Simple Tips to Keep Kids Healthy during the school year. Give kids the upper hand in fighting germs and help them feel better all winter long!

 Sugar really is everywhere.
-Do do what you can at home and help your kids make good choices when they’re out.
-One thing I do is make PB&Js with this Strawberry Chia Seed Jam, which has no refined sugar – the kids love it!
+Do what you can at home and help your kids make good choices when they're out.
+One thing we do is make PB&Js with this Strawberry Chia Seed Jam, which has no refined sugar - the kids love it!

 GET PLENTY OF SLEEP

 Getting enough sleep can be a problem for children of any age.
 With our busy, packed schedules, you can sometimes miss naps or bedtimes pushed back.

 Making sleep a priority for kids can keep them healthy, both physically and emotionally.
 This article outlines how much sleep kids really need at every age.